PanUtils/pantools-pipeline-v4/README.md

 General purpose Snakemake pipeline for [PanTools](https://git.wur.nl/bioinformatics/pantools).

 This pipeline can be used to run PanTools code for specific use cases and datasets.
-This pipeline uses PanTools version 4.3.1.
+The pipeline uses PanTools version 4.3.1.
 This pipeline is used for reproducibility of larger workflows in pangenomic analysis, and datasets provided by PanTools for tutorials and reproducibility of experiments often come with their own configuration file.
 More information is available below for setting up configuration for your own data and creating